 Kate Petley ‘Staring Into The Fire’, CU Art Museum, Boulder CO

-I am pleased to announce that my work will be presented in a solo exhibition at CU Art Museum, opening Fall 2020.
-There will be a catalogue essay by Executive Director/Curator Sandra Q. Firmin.
+I am pleased to announce that my work will be presented in a solo exhibition at CU Art Museum, curated by Executive Director/Curator Sandra Q. Firmin.
+Opening reception June 4th.

 2019 Interview by Liz Miller, Professor of Installation and Drawing at Minnesota State University – Mankato